Man sitting at work desk

 Boost your savings

-As a PSS member, you can also access a personal accumulation account through a PSSap membership*.
-A PSSap account can accept contributions that are not permitted to be paid into PSS, such as salary sacrifice and spouse contributions.
+As a member, you can also access a personal accumulation account through a membership*.
+A account can accept contributions that are not permitted to be paid into , such as and spouse contributions.
 You can add extra money to your super by making before-tax and after-tax contributions, or consolidate your super by transferring in money from other super funds.

 *Subject to eligibility requirements